tully-t/Xeno/Kvantum/README.md

 - If you prefer shadowless menus and tooltips, but the borders are too thick:

-    - Reduce the frame of menus and tooltips to 6 in Xeno.kvconfig
+    - Reduce the frame of menus and tooltips to 6 in ~/.config/Kvantum/Xeno/Xeno.kvconfig

 ## Customization: